straybiker/HA-load-balancer/README.md

 > There is still a risk if Home Assistant becomes unavailable during charging with the charger set at 0A.
 Then you need the [Eve Connect](https://alfen.com/en-be/eve-connect) app or ACE Service Installer to set the values of the charger.

 The loading behavior can be adjusted by an input select:
-- Off: Do not charge
+- Off: Do not charge.
-- Minimal 1.4kW: Always charge at 1 phase, 6A
+- Minimal 1.4kW: Always charge at 1 phase, 6A.
-- Minimal 4kW: Always charge at 3 phases, 6A
+- Minimal 4kW: Always charge at 3 phases, 6A.
-- Eco: Load balance based on the available rest power
+- Eco: Load balance based on the available rest power.
-- Fast: Always load at 3 phases, 16A
+- Fast: Always load at 3 phases, 16A.

-## Configuration and helpers
+## Configuration and Helpers
-Update the following variables in the script with your own helpers and sensors
+Update the following variables in the script with your own helpers and sensors:

 | Variable | Unit | Type | Description |
 | -------- | ---- | ---- | ----------- |